ContextFormer/render/README.md

 ![image](https://github.com/ContextFormer/render/blob/main/che_multi_velocity.png)

 We reformualte the reward function from r=x to r=(x^2+y^2)^0.5, and subsequently train SAC to gather offline datasets.
-Following this, we employ contrastive learning to train the information-static value．　Meanwhile, we proceed to train our ContextFormer model.
+Following this, we employ contrastive learning to train the information-static value．　Meanwhile, we proceed to train our ContextFormer model.vGiven different information static values, ContextFormer can generate two different trajectories: one moving to the right and one moving to the right-south.

 ![image](https://github.com/ContextFormer/render/blob/main/ant_left.png)